"More than 90% of type 2 diabetes cases can be prevented by lifestyle changes!"

 Studies published in the Journal of Internal Medicine confirm that adequate levels of magnesium can decrease a person's risk of diabetes by 15%.

 It’s also important to point out that people who are deficient in magnesium are also commonly deficient in other essential minerals, including potassium, calcium, and especially boron.
 Now, you can look to get your magnesium and other essential minerals through whole food sources — magnesium, specifically, is found in foods like almonds, spinach, cashews, black beans, edamame, nut butters, avocados, and leafy green vegetables — but to make sure you get enough magnesium and other essentials, trySmarter Multi daily.
-It’s a great multivitamin for many reasons, but one in particular is that it’s full of minerals derived only from organic food sources, not synthetic.
+It’s a great multivitamin for many reasons, but one in particular is that it’s full of minerals derived only from natural food sources, not synthetic.
 In fact, the magnesium in Smarter’s multi comes from Okra, Spearmint, Sesame, Dill, and Sunflower.
 Or, if you need more than can be found in a multivitamin, you can also supplement with Smarter Magnesium.

 Sprinkle on the Cinnamon